 Alternatively, if your business works closely with an IT supplier or support company, you may be able to outsource IT maintenance to them.
 Make sure you consider this during the process of selecting a new support company or supplier.

-Good IT maintenance involves good documentation
+Good IT maintenance requires great documentation